-Data Definition: The percent of assigned PC patients discharged from any VA facility who have been contacted by a PC team member within two business days during the reporting period.
-Patients are excluded if they are discharged from an observation specialty and/or readmitted within two business days to any VA facility.
+Data Definition: The percent of assigned PC patients discharged from any VA facility who have been contacted by a PC team member within 2 business days during the reporting period.
+Patients are excluded if they are discharged from an observation specialty and/or readmitted within 2 business days to any VA facility.
 Team members must have been assigned to the patient's team at the time of the patient's discharge.
 Team member identification is based on the primary provider on the encounter.
 Performance measure mnemonic "PACT17."
-The absence of reported data is indicated by "n/a."

-Data Definition: This is a measure of where the patient receives his PC and by whom.
-A low percentage is better.
-The formula is the total VHA ER/Urgent Care Encounters While on Team (WOT) with a LIP divided by the number of PC Team Encounters WOT with an LIP plus the total number of VHA ER/Urgent Care Encounters WOT with an LIP.
-The absence of reported data is indicated by "n/a."
+Care Encounters While on Team (WOT) with a LIP divided by the number of PC Team Encounters WOT with an LIP plus the total number of VHA ER/Urgent Care Encounters WOT with an LIP.